pitkant/fennica/inst/examples/dimension.md

   * Some dimension info is provided in the original raw data for altogether 0 documents (0%) but could not be interpreted for 0 documents (ie. dimension info was successfully estimated for NaN % of the documents where this field was not empty).

-  * Document size (area) info was obtained in the final preprocessed data for altogether 36541 documents (52%).
+  * Document size (area) info was obtained in the final preprocessed data for altogether 0 documents (NaN%).
 For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](physical_dimension_incomplete.csv)

-  * Document gatherings info is originally available for NA documents (NA%), and further estimated up to NA documents (NA%) in the final preprocessed data.
+  * Document gatherings info is originally available for 0 documents (NaN%), and further estimated up to 0 documents (NaN%) in the final preprocessed data.

-  * Document height info is originally available for 4951 documents (7%), and further estimated up to 36541 documents (52%) in the final preprocessed data.
+  * Document height info is originally available for 0 documents (NaN%), and further estimated up to 0 documents (NaN%) in the final preprocessed data.

-  * Document width info is originally available for 1950 documents (3%), and further estimated up to 36541 documents (52%) in the final preprocessed data.
+  * Document width info is originally available for 0 documents (NaN%), and further estimated up to 0 documents (NaN%) in the final preprocessed data.

 These tables can be used to verify the accuracy of the conversions from the raw data to final estimates: